 Irish man (22) dies after suspected fall in New York

-City police identify deceased as Ciarán O’Boyle who was living in Brooklyn
+City police identify deceased as Ciarán O’Boyle who was staying in Brooklyn

 The New York Police Department found the man lying unconscious on Gates Avenue on Tuesday night.
 File photograph: Drew Angerer/Getty Images

-The New York Police Department identified the man as Ciarán O’Boyle who was living in Brooklyn.
+The New York Police Department identified the man as Ciarán O’Boyle, who was staying in Brooklyn.

+It is understood he was visiting the US on a J1 visa.

-Police responded to a 911 call on Tuesday night and found the man lying unconscious and unresponsive outside his building on Gates Avenue.
+Police responded to a 911 call on Tuesday night and found him lying unconscious and unresponsive outside a building on Gates Avenue.

 Police said the injuries he suffered were “consistent with falling from an elevated height”.

-A spokeswoman for the NYPD said the investigation did not appear to criminal and was still ongoing.
+A spokeswoman for the NYPD said the ongoing investigation did not indicate there were any criminal circumstances.

-The Department of Foreign Affairs said it was aware of the man’s death and was providing consular assistance to the man’s family.
+The Department of Foreign Affairs said it was aware of the man’s death and was providing consular assistance to his family.